sqroot-eu/sqroot.eu/_posts/2012/2012-04-08-two-magical-nights.markdown

 <h1>Saturday, 7th of April</h1>

 The day started with around two hours of musical improv with Rauno and Martin from 3pm.
 Then, onwards to <a href="http://no99.ee">NO99</a> cellar that would serve as the venue for the evening show for JadaJada.
 Some of the others were already keeping busy, with Rahel looking very much in charge and in her environment.
 The most joyous sight welcomed the newly arrived company: JadaJada, warming up on stage.
 The team did a number of familiar warm-up exercises such as You Are The Master, but with such fluidity and energy that was a joy to watch.
-At one point, <a href="http://www.jadajadaimprov.com/samuel-teini/">Samuel</a>, the music director, said that he'd always wanted to try flying so the group lifted him up and made his body do a full 360 spin... and sometime later/earlier, the actors scattered, singing "This is how we usually start up" in different pitches/variations.
+At one point, Samuel, the music director, said that he'd always wanted to try flying so the group lifted him up and made his body do a full 360 spin... and sometime later/earlier, the actors scattered, singing "This is how we usually start up" in different pitches/variations.

 Siret, our sassy actor, was sent to the ticketing duties since, apparently, she was a girl and looked pretty.
 Discrimination!
 The first guests arrived and most of the organizers grabbed front-row seats (on the floor so don't blame us, you at the tables).
 All in all, about half of the seats we'd planned to sell out were taken.
 But hey, it's Estonia and the event was a first for both JadaJada and the entire country: to the best of my knowledge, no other foreign, professional improv team has performed here before Trent and his crew.